jcanton/jcanton.github.io/_pages/projects.md

 ## eX-Mech

-[eX-Mech](https://github.com/eX-Mech) is a GitHub organization I created with Nicolò, a fellow PhD student, during my time at KTH in Stockholm.
+[eX-Mech](https://github.com/eX-Mech) is a GitHub organization I created with [Nicolò Fabbiane](https://github.com/nfabbiane/), a fellow PhD student, during my time at KTH in Stockholm.
 It hosts a collection of open source projects ranging from LaTeX classes, to mesh generation software, to [pymech](https://pymech.readthedocs.io): our Python suite for handling mesh and data fields of CFD codes.